-- Surface water concentrations of total mercury in the Delta associated with the project alternatives are expected to be consistent with or below Delta total mercury concentrations under the No Project Alternative and the project will not cause exceedances of the lowest CTR criterion of 50 ng/L. - Surface water and fish tissue concentrations of methylmercury in the Delta associated with project alternatives are not expected to result in measurable differences in the long-term average concentrations, relative to the No Project Alternative. - Surface water concentrations of methylmercury in the north Delta may increase due to the project alternatives, relative to the No Project Alternative, in dry and critical water years during periods of peak releases.
-Such increases may result in measurable increases in the body burdens of methylmercury in fish which could potentially increase risks of adverse effects to humans and wildlife that consume Delta fish during these periods. - Fish tissue methylmercury concentrations in the Delta currently exceed the Central Valley RWQCB methylmercury TMDL objectives.
-The project alternatives may cause measurable degradation of water quality with respect to methylmercury concentrations in fish, relative to the No Project Alternative in the north Delta, in dry and critical water years during periods of peak releases, potentially causing exceedances of the methylmercury TMDL fish tissue objectives to occur more frequently and/or by greater magnitudes during these periods. - The Delta is included in the Section 303(d) list as impaired by mercury (SWRCB 2017c).
-Water quality may be degraded by measurable levels of mercury or methylmercury on a long-term basis in the north Delta due to the project alternatives, relative to the No Project Alternative, such that impairments to WARM, COLD, WILD, and COMM beneficial uses could be made discernably worse.
+- Surface water concentrations of total mercury in the Delta associated with the project alternatives are expected to be consistent with or below Delta total mercury concentrations under the No Project Alternative and the project will not cause exceedances of the lowest CTR criterion of 50 ng/L. - Surface water concentrations of methylmercury in the north Delta may increase due to the project alternatives, relative to the No Project Alternative, in dry and critical water years during the export period (July to November).
+Such increases may result in measurable increases in the body burdens of methylmercury in fish which could potentially increase risks of adverse effects to humans and wildlife that consume Delta fish. - Fish tissue methylmercury concentrations in the Delta currently exceed the Central Valley RWQCB methylmercury TMDL objectives.
+The project alternatives may cause measurable long-term degradation of water quality with respect to methylmercury concentrations in fish, relative to the No Project Alternative in the north Delta, in dry and critical water years during the export period (July through November), causing exceedances of the methylmercury TMDL fish tissue objectives to occur more frequently and/or by greater magnitudes during these years and months. - The Delta is included in the Section 303(d) list as impaired by mercury (SWRCB 2017c).
+Water quality may be degraded by measurable levels of mercury or methylmercury on a long-term basis in the north Delta due to the project alternatives, relative to the No Project Alternative, such that beneficial use impairments to WARM, COLD, WILD, and COMM beneficial uses could be made discernably worse during the export months (July through November).